I love this song.

 women on the edge of sanity: the snake pit & nurse betty

 Throughout, there are many slick stylistic moves--most notably in the shot alluding to the film's title.
 Alfred Newman's score booms in place of the noise of shock therapy.
 Virginia's sessions can be insistent, a little pat and dated.
 And yet, despite its flaws, the film is relentlessly unsentimental.
-We can see its influence in later works such as One Flew Over the Cuckoo's Nest and Girl, Interrupted.
-The film is also populated with great actors in small roles.
-One of the most haunting performances is played by Betsy Blair as the mostly mute Hester.
+We can see its influence in later works such as One Flew Over the Cuckoo's Nest

 The film--originally turned down by all the major studios until courageously picked up by Zanuck--was nominated for six Academy Awards and won one for Best Sound.
-Unfortunately de Havilland lost Best Actress to Jane Wyman (who was solid but not nearly as commanding) for Johnny Belinda. ***
+Unfortunately de Havilland lost Best Actress to Jane Wyman (who was solid but not nearly as commanding) for Johnny Belinda

 What makes the film work is the cast.
 Freeman is mysterious and in control of a bizarre part.
 Allison Janney is excellent as always as a droll soap opera producer.
 Zellwegger, usually a hit or miss actress really shades the likeable role well here with her bouts of confusion and wide-eyed innocence.
 Rock is the only one who is uneven and out-of-his-league against Freeman and only really shines when it seems like he's improvising.